amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

   .then(() => console.log('done'))
 </pre>

-If you run the code example you will notice that only `a` and `d` are executed as expected.
+If you run the code example, you will notice that only `a` and `d` are executed as expected.

 An alternative way is creating a chain and then only add them if
 ```js